-This investment option aims to maximise long-term investment returns through diversified investments in international shares.
+This investment option aims to generate high long-term investment returns through diversified investments in global shares.
 Returns are likely to be very volatile.

-You're seeking a high level of capital growth over the long term (more than 10 years) by investing in a diversified portfolio of international shares.
+You're seeking a high level of capital growth over the long term (more than 10 years) by investing in a diversified portfolio of global shares.
 You're comfortable with substantial risk and volatility.